 Several places in the lore also connect Ullr with oath-rings.
 In the Atlakviða, one of the epic poems in the Poetic Edda (about Attila the Hun, of all things), the oath-ring is called “Ullr’s ring”.
-Archaeologists have also dug up a site called Lille Ullevi (“Ullr’s little shine”).
-The place-name rang true, and they uncovered a temple dedicated to Ullr with over 6o rings found at the site that had been left as offerings.
+Archaeologists also dug up a site called Lille Ullevi (“Ullr’s little shine”), and found the place-name to ring true.
+There they uncovered a temple dedicated to Ullr with over 6o rings found at the site that had been left as offerings.

 What’s In A Name?

 As far as scholars have been able to tell, Ullr’s name comes from the reconstructed proto-Germanic word *Wulþuz, which means something like “glorious, bright, shining”.
 This echoes Snorri’s description of him; in the old Norse mindset, anything beautiful—a woman’s arms; gold; a person’s face—was described as bright or shining.